csabapalfi/web-perf-like-its-2017/slides.md

 Note:

+* some trends becoming more mainstream

-Leveraging performance metrics that affect user experience.
+* leveraging performance metrics that affect user experience the most

-Measuring the perception of real users in production.
+* measuring performance on real users, in production

 ---